Permissions in DNN come in two types

 - Not Specified: permissions will not be specified.
 Users cannot view the page unless they belong to another role/username that has been granted permission, or are granted Full Control

-You can test that the page permissions have been set up properly by logging into a user account that is currently assigned to the role and access the configured page to see if the permissions have been applied.
+You can test that the page permissions have been set up properly by logging into a user account that is currently assigned to the role and accessing the configured page to see if the permissions have been applied.